 Upon successful completion of the program, students receive a certificate from the UCLA School of Theater, Film & Television.

 The Professional Program in Screenwriting takes place over three academic quarters.
 Students view a lecture series, and attend a live Q&A series and a screenwriting workshop each week.

 The Lecture Series

-Taught by UCLA MFA Screenwriting Instructor Tim Albaugh, the lecture takes place on Monday evenings and covers every aspect of the process from initial concept though rewrite.
+The Recorded Lecture Series - is taught by UCLA instructors and covers every aspect of the process from initial concept though rewrite.